2026 EARLY CAREERS REPORT

-It is open to professionals who have worked in the sector for up to six years, and asks about job satisfaction, entry route into the sector, salary expectations, professional development needs, diversity and more.
+The survey ran from October to December 2025 and was open to professionals who have worked in the sector for up to six years.
+It asked about job satisfaction, entry route into the sector, salary expectations, professional development needs, diversity and more.

 THE SURVEY AIMS TO